How Long Does SEO Take? A Look Into SEO Timelines

 Though long-tail keywords have a lower monthly search volume, they attract more qualified leads to your site — people who are most likely to purchase your products or services.
 When it comes to keywords, high search volume and low competition is a winning combination.

 As you can see, there is a lot that goes into selecting keywords before writing content.
-That’s why content creation as a whole takes a whole month, or more, depending on what your website needs.
+That’s why content creation takes a whole month, or more, depending on what your website needs.

 One of the most important parts of an SEO campaign is the content creation.
-As you can see, it’s a process to determine exactly what keywords to target with your content, but after SEOs have the keywords down, it’s go time for content creation.
+As you can see, it’s a process to determine exactly what keywords to target with your content, but after SEO strategists have the keywords down, it’s time for content creation.

-Similar to keywords, there are different kinds of content, too.
-During the third month, your SEO agency will pair each keyword with a specific kind of content that would work best with each topic.
+Like keywords, there are different kinds of content, too.
+During the third month, your SEO agency will pair each keyword with specific content that would work best with each topic.

-For example, there is long-form content, blog content, and general product/service content.
-At this point in your SEO campaign, your marketing manager will determine what kind of content your site needs and create a plan that’s right for your website.
+For example, there is long-form content, blog content, and general product and service content.
+At this point in your SEO campaign, your marketing manager will determine what content your site needs and create the right plan for your website.

-Long-form content typically contains more than 2000 words, and it is extremely important for SEO purposes.
-In fact, long-form content is proven to earn higher organic traffic, more social shares, and more backlinks.
+Long-form content typically contains more than 2000 words and it is extremely important for SEO purposes.
+Long-form content is proven to earn higher organic traffic, more social shares, and more backlinks.

-In prior years, SEOs could simply write content that was stuffed full of the keyword they were trying to target, but Google has gotten much smarter since then.
-In order for your content to rank, your website must feature content that satisfies user intent, not just utilizes the keyword.
+In prior years, businesses could write content stuffed full of keywords, but Google has gotten smarter since then.
+For your content to rank, your website must feature content that satisfies user intent, not just utilizes the keyword.

-Blog content is a bit more of a commitment since it must be updated on a regular basis.
-However, blogs are extremely beneficial to SEO.
+Blog content is more of a commitment since you must update it regularly.
+However, blogs are highly beneficial to SEO.
 That’s why most SEO companies will recommend that you have a blog implemented and provide your blog content at an extra charge.

-General product and service content is something that you may already have on your website.
-This is the content that talks about your business, your story, and specs and descriptions of products and services.
-This content is extremely important if you want your specific product offerings to rank in Google — and if we were to guess, that’s one of your goals.
+General product and service content discusses your business, your story, and specs and descriptions of products and services.
+This content is critical if you want your specific product offerings to rank in Google — and if we were to guess, that’s one of your goals.

 The sooner this content appears on your website, the better.
-As soon as your content is posted, Google can start indexing it and ranking it in search engines.
+As soon as your content goes live, Google can index and rank it in search engines.